 Ronald Reagan Presidential Library

-Located in Simi Valley, California, the Ronald Reagan Presidential Library is open seven days a week with the exceptions of Thanksgiving Day, Christmas Day and New Years Day.
-At the library you can see 50 million pages of presidential documents, over one and a half million photos as well as thousands of audio and video tapes.
+Located in Simi Valley, California, the Ronald Reagan Presidential Library is open seven days a week with the exceptions of Thanksgiving Day, Christmas Day, and New Years Day.
+At the library, you can see 50 million pages of presidential documents, over one and a half million photos as well as thousands of audio and video tapes.

 Permanent galleries that you can visit include:

-- The Oval office
+- Oval Office

 Ronald Reagan Boyhood Home

 Historians and collectors alike will enjoy a visit to the Ronald Reagan's boyhood home.
 Located in Dixon, Illinois, Reagan called the now completely restored house home from age nine to 12.
 Belonging to the National Register of Historic Places, the charming building also has a visitor center, a gift shop, and space to relax at Reagan Memorial Park.
 Hours of operation vary throughout the year.
 Visit the website for complete information.

 The Ronald Reagan Trail